Q. How old must I be to take a driver ed course?

 A. To confirm your reservation, you may email us at email@example.com or call us at 817-731-0200 .
 Students must show a valid picture ID (drivers license, employee or school ID) and pay at the door cash, check or charge.
 You must know whether your ticket was issued from a city or county court and the name of that city or county if you are taking the class for ticket dismissal.

 Q. Is First Class Defensive Driving approved by the State of Texas?

 A. Yes.
-First Class Defensive Driving has been approved by the Texas Education Agency (TEA), the agency responsible for licensing driving safety courses in the State of Texas.
-The Texas Education Agency can be contacted at 512-919-5313.
+First Class Defensive Driving has been approved by the Texas Department of Licensing and Regulation, the agency responsible for licensing driving safety courses in the State of Texas.
+The Department of Licensing and Regulation can be contacted at 512-919-5313.
 FCDD Course Provider License number is CP661.

 Q. Will this course help me get a discount on my automobile insurance?

 A. This course may qualify you for a discount on your automobile insurance, up to 10% and it is good for THREE years!
 Please check with your insurance agent - most insurance companies give the discount.

 Q. I have court papers to be notarized.
 Can you help me with this?

 A. We try to have a notary available at each class for your convenience.
 Cost is $5 per notary.

 Q. What do I do after I receive my certificate?

 A. What you do with your certificate will depend on your reason(s) for taking the course.
 If you are taking the course for traffic ticket dismissal, follow the instructions provided by the court issuing the ticket.
 If you are taking the course to receive a discount on your automobile insurance, mail the certificate for insurance discount to your insurance company.
 Be sure to keep a copy for your records.